sponsian/reefswap-docs/README.md

 ### ReefSwap documentation is broken down into four sections:
 - Concepts - General ReefSwap information or concepts useful for using ReefSwap products, such as *Liquidity* and *Fees*
-- Contracts - ReefSwap smart contracts such as the V3 Contracts or *Permit2*
+- Contracts - ReefSwap smart contracts
-- SDKs - ReefSwap integrations such as the *v3-sdk* and the *Swap Widget*
+- SDKs - ReefSwap integrations, when they're ready
 - APIs - The ReefSwap APIs such the *Subgraph API*

 ### Each item in a section should include the following: